Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 - Required: No
 - Type: array

+### Parameter: `privateEndpointSubnetResourceId`

+If you already have an existing subnet resource ID in the region that is suitable for private endpoint, you can optionally provide it here.
+Otherwise, this module will create a new subnet for you.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `tags`

 Tags of the resource.

 - Required: No
 - Type: object

-### Parameter: `vNetResourceId`

-You may provide a Virtual Network resource ID that already exists in the given region if you have a suitable VNET there.
-Otherwise, this module will make a new one for you.

-- Required: No
-- Type: string
-- Default: `''`

 ## Outputs